 Ideas to Cover Up an Old Concrete Patio

 So what now are the ways and ideas to update your worn-out concrete patio?
 There are many available resurfacing methods to give the concrete floor a new look and feel.
-You can stain or paint it, apply a topical sealer or pour a concrete overlay and add plants to the patio.
+You can stain or paint it, apply a topical sealer, or pour a concrete overlay and add plants to the patio.

 Try resurfacing your concrete floor with these ideas and discover ways to improve your backyard without spending too much.
 Learn how each of them works, or ask a local resurfacing company near you.
 These different techniques will give a distinct look suitable for your property.

 Stamping with Deck Overlays